xxxmtixxx/AnyAppInstaller/README.md

 $nestedInstallerFolderAndFile = ""
 $arguments = "/qn"
 $fileToCheck = "C:\Program Files\7-Zip\7z.exe"
+$skipFileCheck = $false # Set to $true to force update

 ### Run the script ###
 ```

-This will silently install **7Zip** from the provided URL, verify the installation, and perform cleanup afterward.
+This will install **7Zip** from the provided URL, verify the installation, and perform cleanup afterward.
+If the application is already installed and `$skipFileCheck` is set to `$false`, the script will skip the installation.

 ## Notes
 - The script requires **PowerShell**.
 - For ZIP files, you may specify a nested installer path inside the archive for automatic execution.
+- Use the `$skipFileCheck` feature to force installation regardless of whether the application is already installed.

 ## Troubleshooting
 - **Log Outputs**: The script provides verbose output for every step, including downloading, installation, and cleanup.
 This helps identify where issues occur.